 If you like wild beaches, you will like the beach of the Germans.
 It is located in a very nice area, with chalets scattered on the mountainside.
 Although there are no services like the others, this beach is very visited.

 In the areas with the quietest sea, practice surf paddle, diving, kayaks.
 Take boat trips.

 Hiking trails and parks

-Tarifa is surrounded by nature parks, so if you are a lover of hiking you will find routes to do.
+Nature parks surround Tarifa, so if you are a hiking lover, you will find routes to do.
 There are routes with different difficulties and lengths.

-This stretch is 16 km way and the difficulty is average.
+This stretch is 16 km away, and the difficulty is average.

 Eating red tuna from the Strait of Gibraltar

-If you travel by van or are camping or staying in an apartment, you can buy it at the market and do it on the grill, it is very tasty.
+If you travel by van or are camping or staying in an apartment, you can buy it at the market and do it on the grill; it is delicious.
 If not, you can taste it in the restaurants of Tarifa.